Opoku-Emma/project-penny/README.md

 The simulations show that the optimal counter depends not only on the opponent's selection, but in some cases also on the scoring method.

-Forexample, when the opponent selects RRR, RRB provides the highest win percentage under Classic scoring, while BBB provides the highest win percentage under Ron's scoring.
+For example, when the opponent selects RRR, RRB provides the highest win percentage under Classic scoring, while BBB provides the highest win percentage under Ron's scoring.
 A similar difference occurs when the opponent selects BBB.